 The disease damages the nerve cells responsible for producing dopamine in the substantia nigra, an area of the brain.
 Dopamine is a chemical in the brain that has several functions, including assisting in the coordinated movement of muscles.

 Without this neurotransmitter, a person finds initiating movements and moving in a coordinated fashion difficult.

 PD can affect physical movements, but it can also impact their thought processes, mental function, and memory.
 The result can be a condition called Parkinson's disease dementia.

 In this article, we look at the symptoms, causes, and management of PD dementia.

-Symptoms associated with Parkinson's disease dementia include:
+Symptoms that individuals with Parkinson's disease dementia experience may include:

-- Anxiety and irritability
+- anxiety and irritability

-- Difficulty sleeping well
+- difficulty sleeping well

-- Difficulty speaking clearly
+- slurred speech and issues speaking clearly

-- Memory changes
+- memory changes

-- Visual hallucinations
+- visual hallucinations

 Dementia is the result of physical changes in the brain that can lead to memory loss and an inability to think clearly.
-Several types of dementia exist.

 - Alzheimer's disease: According to the Alzheimer's Association, Alzheimer's disease is the most common type of dementia, affecting between 60 and 80 percent of all people with dementia.
 Symptoms include depression, affected communication, confusion, difficulty walking, and trouble swallowing.